How our business works

 Advertising is what makes it possible to offer our products to everyone.
-While we sell things like Pixel phones, apps on the Play Store, YouTube subscriptions, and tools for businesses, we make the vast majority of our money from advertising.
+While we sell things like Pixel phones, apps on the Play Store, YouTube subscriptions and tools for businesses, we make the vast majority of our money from advertising.

 We don’t sell your personal information to anyone

 We use your personal information to make our products more helpful to you.
-It’s how we can autocomplete your searches, get you home faster with Maps, or show you more useful ads based on your interests.
-But we never sell your personal information to anyone and you can use many of our products without signing in or saving any personal information at all.
+It’s how we can auto-complete your searches, get you home faster with Maps, or show you more useful ads based on your interests.
+But we never sell your personal information to anyone, and you can use many of our products without signing in or saving any personal information at all.

 Your data, your choice

-When it comes to privacy, we know one size doesn’t fit all.
-That’s why we build powerful, easy-to-use privacy controls into your Google Account and directly into our products so you can choose the privacy settings that are right for you.
+When it comes to privacy, we know that one size doesn’t fit all.
+That’s why we build powerful, easy-to-use privacy controls into your Google Account and directly into our products so that you can choose the privacy settings that are right for you.

 Because of advertising, we’re able to offer our products to users around the world free of charge, helping people find answers and get things done.
 But, when you use our products you trust us with your personal information.
 That’s why we never sell your personal information and why we give you powerful privacy controls.
 It’s a responsibility that comes with creating products that are accessible for everyone, everywhere.